martinovallara/nodeGitLog/readme.md

 *a series of numeric characters enclosed in square brackets*

 usage (after git clone):
-    node index.js \<path-of-git-repo\> PH 2020-01-01"
+    node index.js --repo ~/Repositories/../xyp-project --messageFilter PH  --after 2020-11-04

-for extract card Id in commit message after '2020-01-01' with message which contains 'PH' from git repo in \<path-of-git-repo\>
+for extract card Id in commit message after '2020-01-01' with message which contains 'PH' from git repo in ~/Repositories/../xyp-project

 will return:
 ```